 These past few weeks has been pretty exciting for elite sport up in Queensland and SABEL Labs.
 First up Chris and the S&C boys at the QAS have just installed a state of the art video based lifting system in the gym.
 When I say video its actually a distancing video system (like Xbox Kinect uses and then some).
 Its called Elite Form http://www.eliteform.com/ and used in some of the professional leagues in the states.

-Thus lifting in the gym is recorded in a paperless way as athlete moves from station to station.
-Not only are the weights and the number of lifts recorded, but so to is the rate of the lift.
+Thus lifting in the gym is recorded in a paperless way as the athlete moves from station to station.
+Not only are the weights and the number of lifts recorded, but so too is the rate of the lift.
 This gives all kinds of information on the quality of the lift which can only be a good thing.
-Find out more about the system here..
+Find out more about the system here.

-.
+A keynote at the conference was David Epstein, author of ‘The Sports Gene’ (http://thesportsgene.com) who treated us to his take on the 10, 000 hours to proficiency that is much (mis)used in the popular press.
+See his TED talk here.
 David takes a more biological approach as he looks at the nature vs. nurture arguments among other things.
-Turning out he’s a training partner of Outliers’, Malcom Gladwell (another author who has looked at 10,000 hours).
-I had the opportunity to have a chat with David over lunch about his work, career and the lively dialogue he shares with Malcom.
-David was until recently a regular writer for sports illustrated (there goes my opportunity to buy the magazine for professional reasons)
+Turning out he’s a training partner of Outliers’, Malcolm Gladwell (another author who has looked at 10,000 hours).
+I had the opportunity to have a chat with David over lunch about his work, career and the lively dialogue he shares with Malcolm.
+David was until recently a regular writer for sports illustrated (there goes my opportunity to buy the magazine for professional reasons).

 All in all its sad to have to head back to the lab…but a most illuminating week or so!